mdabros/SharpLearning/README.md

 ```
 All machine learning algorithms and models use the same interface for easy replacement.

-Currently SharpLearning support the following machine learning algorithms and models:
+Currently SharpLearning supports the following machine learning algorithms and models:

 * DecisionTrees
 * Adaboost (trees)